@Public public interface ReaderOutput<T> extends SourceOutput<T>

 SourceOutput and can be used directly to emit the stream

 of events from the source.
-This is recommended for source where the SourceReader processes only a
+This is recommended for sources where the SourceReader processes only

-single split, or where NO split-specific characteristics are required (like per-split watermarks
+a single split, or where NO split-specific characteristics are required (like per-split

-and idleness, split-specific event-time skew handling, etc.).
-As a special case, this is true for
+watermarks and idleness, split-specific event-time skew handling, etc.).
+As a special case, this

-sources that are purely supporting bounded/batch data processing.
+is true for sources that only support bounded/batch data processing.

 For most streaming sources, the